Welcome to My Tech Classroom!

 I keep the messy things, like paint and glue, near the sink so that if kids make a mess, which they tend to do, clean-up is easy.
 If you haven’t noticed, most things in my class have a rainbow theme, which I think makes everything bright and cheery!

-For the doorway, I always try to have some kind of friendly decoration.
+I always try to have a kind of friendly decoration for the doorway.
 When kids see something fun and cute on their way into the class, they start the day off with a more positive attitude.
 You can even make it into an activity for younger kids by putting animals (birds, bunnies, mice, etc.) up and having the class work together to name them.
 It helps them practice working together toward a common goal and it’s also an easy way to relax and have fun.

 Technology is another important part of teaching.
 It seems to get a bad rap these days, but it can often be helpful in the classroom.
 I have a projector up above the white board that I can use to display things I want to show my students.
 It can actually be a great tool for reading because it allows every kid to see the words and pictures easily, even if they’re sitting at the back of the room.